 Up to FY 2018-19, Long Term Capital Gain (LTCG) on the sale of shares and securities on which Securities Transaction Tax (STT) is paid was exempt under Sec 10(38) of the Income Tax Act.
 However, under Budget 2018, the exemption under Sec 10(38) was removed.
 Further, a new Section 112A was introduced to levy 10% income tax on Long Term Capital Gains on the sale of equity shares, equity mutual funds and units of business trust in excess of Rs.
 1 lac for a financial year.
-Sec 112A was applicable to FY 2018-19 (AY 2019-20) onwards.
+Sec 112A was applicable from FY 2018-19 (AY 2019-20) onwards.